 They work like regular headphones but have additional sensors and drivers that create soundwaves inverse to the external noise to cancel them out.
 If you aren’t playing music on headphones, you will find yourself in a completely silent world.

-Types of Hearing Protection for Woodworking
+Types of Woodworking Hearing Protection

 There are varieties of hearing protection devices that can protect you while woodworking, some of them include:

-Disposable earplug – They are made from dense foam and connected by a string to prevent you from losing them.
+Disposable earplugs – They are made from dense foam and connected by a string to prevent you from losing them.
 Generally, you can only use a disposable earplug once, except in rare cases when you don’t have another pair for replacement.

 However, the amount of time you can reuse them is limited.
 The earplug is shaped like an elongated earbud but with 2-3 rubber flanges to create multiple seal layers to keep sound out.